 Not all deals require a formal business appraisal.
 However, when a bank gets involved, they almost always want the formal business appraisal.
 If the business does not appraise close to the agreed value, this alone could kill the deal.
 If it’s within 10% or so, you may find some banks willing to stretch or make other considerations like asking the buyer to come up with more cash to keep the deal together.

 Business doesn’t cash flow

 Even if the business does appraise appropriately, the bank wants to know that there is enough cash flow to support day to day operations.
-Will there be enough cash coming in to service the debt, handle any business interruptions, and pay the buyer a salary?
+Will there be enough cash coming in to service the debt?
+Is there enough cash to handle any business interruptions?
+Will there be enough pay the buyer a salary?
 If these ratios are too close, the bank will get nervous and want additional assurances that the loan won’t default.
 You may be forced to renegotiate the sale price to keep the deal moving forward.

 “The problem with either or both of these scenarios is that unless you have an experienced broker, these major issues won’t be discovered until the 11th hour.
 The longer it takes to discover, the bigger the problem becomes and worse it is for all parties involved,” says Evans.

 She goes on to explain that when she looks at a seller’s books, she has an opinion of value that usually comes very close to what the more formal business appraisal would be.
 If something is out of line, she spots it quickly and can take steps to come to a solution.

 “It can be lots of things,” Evans says.
 This includes understanding the buyer’s salary needs.
 As well as having them speak to a lender early in the process, asking the buyer to come up with more cash or negotiating a larger or longer seller note.
 “I’ve even had a situation where the buyer was able to receive a family gift to make it work..”